The Wisconsin Department of Health Services is working to reduce the impact of mental illnesses on Wisconsin’s citizens and communities.

 - Get enough sleep

 - Develop coping skills

-- Get professional help if you need it
+- Get professional help, if needed

 Support is available

 The Division of Mental Health and Substance Abuse Services oversees a variety of prevention and healthy living programs to promote positive emotional and social well-being and recovery from a mental illness.

 Certified Peer Specialists

 A Certified Peer Specialist is a person who has not only lived the experience of mental illness but also has had formal training in the peer specialist model of mental health supports.
 They use their unique set of recovery experiences in combination with skills training to support peers who have mental illness.
 Many community organizations who work with individuals experiencing a mental health challenge employ Certified Peer Specialists.

 Peer Run Respites are for individuals living with mental health or substance use concerns.
 These places offer a safe, supportive environment during times of increased stress or difficulty.
 Stays are short-term, typically one to five days.